 Naturally, we also create residual materials.
 Pure polyethylene and polyamide are transferred to plastics processing for the production of high grade secondary raw materials.
 However, the majority of the production waste at our Manufaktur ends up in residual waste bins.
 These are mainly made up of textile off-cuts, scraps and general remnants.
 Other instances: waste also accrues in our product service department when items are returned that can’t be repaired.
 In addition, there are old product prototypes and recyclable waste from the kitchen and logistics.
 More about waste

 So, we asked ourselves how we could reuse these residual materials without any loss of value.

 In 2016 we implemented a project to make shopping bags using material remnants from our Manufaktur in six sewing workshops by groups of refugees.
 We sold the bags at a sale event in the VAUDE store in Ravensburg and in our Metzingen outlet.
 The proceeds were donated to a joint project with the refugee program, Asylnetzwerk Tettnang.
-A market check showed that the bags were well received by consumers so we set up an Upcycling Workshop at the end of 2017, creating with two new jobs for refugees to produce the bags.
+A market check showed that the bags were well received by consumers so we set up an Upcycling Workshop at the end of 2017, creating two new jobs for refugees to produce the bags.